jakethekoenig/ChatVim/Readme.md

 You can call the model by entering `..` or `??` in insert mode or `<leader>g` in normal mode.
 GPT's output is streamed in the next line.
 You can interrupt the model at any time.
 Just start typing.

-The model defaults to `gpt-3.5-turbo` but this can be configured by setting `gpt_model` in your vimrc.
+The model defaults to `claude-3-5-sonnet-20240620` but this can be configured by setting `gpt_model` in your vimrc.
+The Plugin uses litellm.
+Se1 [their documentation](https://docs.litellm.ai/docs/providers) for supported models.